How to Create a Relevant, Easy-To-Use Biography Area in the School Library

 • Unique Notables (for those that don’t fit the above categories)

-You may have noticed that these topical divisions are in similar order to Dewey Subjects, so they are excellent choices for reorganizing your Collected Biographies, too.
-Using Dewey numbers 920-928 is actually “Option A” in the DDC Handbook, and when I reorganized my 920s this way, circulation of these books significantly increased.
+You may notice the order of these topical divisions is similar to Dewey Subjects, which students already recognize, and that makes them excellent choices to reorganize Collected Biographies, too.
+There actually is an “Option A” in the DDC Handbook for this—Dewey numbers 920-928—so I reorganized the 920s this way, and circulation of these books skyrocketed!

-As with Fiction, I refer to these divisions as “Subjects” to reinforce with students how to search in the online catalog.
-And, instead of the librarian-specific terms disciplines/fields of study, I explain to students that the Subjects are the careers or “professions” of the people the books are about.
-This dual explanation is well received and understood by middle schoolers.
+As with Fiction, I refer to these topical categories as “Subjects” to reinforce with students how to search in the online catalog, and I introduce these Biography Subjects as the careers or “professions” of the people the books are about.
+This explanation is well received and understood by middle schoolers.

 LABELING BIOGRAPHY SUBJECTS/PROFESSIONS

-Once we’ve chosen our different biography subjects, we want to begin identifying books in order to organize them on the shelves.
-It would be very confusing to color code spine labels with transparent overlays if we do that for fiction books, and unlike spine labels for fiction subjects, it’s difficult to find commercial spine labels for biography subjects (although Demco does have a set of 6 for inventors, sports, and the various arts).
+Once we’ve chosen the biography subjects, decide how to identify them on the books and group them on the shelves.
+Unlike the numerous commercial labels for fiction subjects, and even for Dewey, there aren’t classification labels for different biography subjects (although Demco does have a set of 6 for inventors, sports, and the various arts).

-Whichever identifying method we choose, once the books are back on the shelves, we can let teachers and students know that the biography area now has a more welcoming organization system.
+Once the labeling is done and the books grouped into their professions, we can let teachers and students know that the biography area now has a more welcoming organization system.
 Even if there is no current assignment, students will enjoy browsing the new layout and checking out books they never before realized we had!

 Need ideas for Biography projects?
 Stay tuned…I’m working on some great ones!